List of LGBTQ rights organisations in Belize: Activities

-BYEC are a youth-led organisation which aim 'to represent the voices and dreams of young Belizeans with a focus on LGBT youth and [their] empowerment.'
-They have, in coalition with other LGBT rights organisations in Belize, sought 'to remove the stigma around Belize's LGBT community by holding open forums and debates.'
-By 2017, their coalition had provided HIV testing to 19,000 men, and held six workshops with '100 government officials [and] 25 members of BYEC' regarding LGBT and human rights, reproductive health, and human sexuality.
-(Note: BYEC's social return on investment for 2017 was calculated at one-to-sixteen (1:16) for 2017 (One Young World 2017).)
+BYEC are a youth-led organisation which aim "to represent the voices and dreams of young Belizeans with a focus on LGBT youth and [their] empowerment".
+They have, in concert with other queer advocacy groups in the country, sought "to remove the stigma around Belize's LGBT community by holding open forums and debates".
+By 2017, their coalition had provided HIV/AIDS testing to 19,000 men, and held six workshops with "100 government officials [and] 25 members of BYEC" regarding queer and human rights, reproductive health, and human sexuality.
 By the following year, BYEC-led workshops in Belmopan and various villages had engaged over 490 youth.

 Our Circle

-Our Circle are a Belize-based non-governmental organisation that advocate for and provide support services to LGBT families and individuals in Belize.
+Our Circle are a Belize-based non-governmental organisation that advocate for and provide support services to queer families and individuals in Belize.

 History

-Our Circle were established in October 2013 and registered as a non-governmental organisation in February 2017.
-They were founded by Derricia Castillo-Salazar 'with two other friends [who] felt upset because the LGBTI community was being portrayed [in Belize] as an underground orgy community that engaged in heavy drinking and reckless behaviour.'
-Their early activities included social events and trips aimed at fostering a cohesive LGBT community and eroding the aforementioned stereotype.
+Our Circle were established in October 2013 and registered as an NGO in February 2017.
+They were founded by Derricia Castillo-Salazar "with two other friends [who] felt upset because the LGBTI community was being portrayed [in Belize] as an underground orgy community that engaged in heavy drinking and reckless behaviour" (a queerphobic trope).
+Their early activities included social events and trips aimed at fostering a sense of community and eroding the aforementioned stereotype.

-Notably, Our Circle served as co-chairs of the International Family Equality Day Network from 2015 – March 2018, commemorated the first International Family Equality Day in Belize in May 2017, opened a physical community resource centre in August 2017, and successfully advocated for the inclusion of LGBT-inclusive language in the national census in December 2019.
-The last milestone, in particular, has been deemed 'powerful,' as it marked 'the first time in Belizean history that LBTQ+ individuals [would] be accounted for officially [i.e. in official statistics].'
+Notably, Our Circle served as co-chairs of the International Family Equality Day Network (IFED) from 2015 to March 2018, commemorated the first International Family Equality Day in Belize in May 2017, opened a brick-and-mortar community resource centre in August 2017, and successfully advocated for the use of inclusive language in the national census in December 2019.
+The last milestone, in particular, marked "the first time in Belizean history that LBTQ+ individuals [would] be accounted for officially [in official statistics]".

 Activities

-Our Circle aim 'to advance legal and lived equality for diverse [LGBT] families, and for those who wish to form them, through building community, changing hearts and minds, and driving policy change [in Belize].'
-They have provided meeting and informal social space to the local LGBT community at their offices or Community Centre since the latter's inauguration in August 2017.
-The centre is thought to be 'the only established safe space for the LGBT community and their families in the entire country of Belize.'
-By 2017, Our Circle's work had 'engaged approximately 200 members of the Belizean LGBT community.'
-By 2020, their Centre had provided a safe space or support services to 'hundreds of people,' while the organisation as a whole had expended more than $980,000 BZD ($490,000 USD) in providing support services, raising awareness, and advocating for the LGBT community.
+Our Circle aim "to advance legal and lived equality for diverse families, and for those who wish to form them, through building community, changing hearts and minds, and driving policy change".
+They have provided meeting and informal social space to locals at their offices or Community Centre since the latter's inauguration in August 2017.
+The centre has been described as "the only established safe space for the LGBT community and their families in the entire country of Belize".
+By 2017, Our Circle's work had "engaged approximately 200 members of the Belizean LGBT community".
+By 2020, their centre had provided a safe space or support services to "hundreds of people", while the organisation as a whole had expended more than $980,000 in providing said services, raising awareness, and advocating for the queer people.

-Trans In Action Belize
+Trans in Action Belize

-Trans In Action Belize, also known as TIA Belize, are a Belize-based non-governmental organisation that advocate for LGBT individuals, particularly transgender, transsexual, transvestite ones, in Belize.
+Trans in Action Belize, also known as TIA Belize, are a Belize-based non-governmental organisation that advocate for queer individuals, particularly transgender, transsexual, and transvestite ones, in Belize.